stenknutsen/TrackingApp/README.md

-# TrackingApp
-# A basic eye-tracking app that records gaze and timestamp information.
+TrackingApp: A basic eye-tracking app that records gaze and timestamp information.